jagi/meteor-astronomy/README.md

 #### Saving, updating and removing

 Let's move on to the very important process of storing documents in the collection.
 We manage it by using just two functions `save` and `remove`.
-Save method knows if given object has already been stored in the collection and if it needs updating or if it's new object and we have to insert it.
+The `save` method knows if the given object has already been stored in the collection.
+It knows, if it needs updating or it's a new object to insert.

 ```js
 var post = new Post();